DFRobot/DFRobot_ICG20660L/python/raspberrypi/README.md

   @n   bit5:  Z-axis of acceleration.
   @n   bit6:  reserve.
   @n   bit7:  reserve.
   @n Note: Only when the X, Y, and Z axes of the gyroscope are all closed, the temperature sensor will be turned off.
-Any axis’s turning on will make the temperature sensor not be turned off.
+  @n Any axis’s turning on will make the temperature sensor not be turned off.
   @n   eGYRO_AXIS_Z: The bit0 of the bit, disable gyro's z axis and temperature.
   @n   eGYRO_AXIS_Y: The bit1 of the bit, disable gyro's y axis and temperature.
   @n   eGYRO_AXIS_X: The bit2 of the bit, disable gyro's X axis and temperature.